jesusbuck/Getting-Started/README.md

 # hello-world
-This repository is for practising the GitHub Flow
+This repository is for practising the GitHub
-Ubok is new to Github and trying to get a job at the company.
+Ubok is new to Github and just started working for the company.